-Virginia Oncology Associates breast cancer treatment services are delivered in a non-hospital setting at our 11 locations in Chesapeake, Elizabeth City, Franklin, Hampton, Kitty Hawk, Newport News, Norfolk, Suffolk, Virginia Beach, and Williamsburg.
+Virginia Oncology Associates breast cancer treatment services are delivered in a non-hospital setting at one of our nine locations in Virginia.

 Review this section's important information about breast cancer detection and staging, treatment options and surgery, as well as breast reconstruction as you prepare for an appointment with your oncologist.
 After reviewing these sections, ask your cancer care team any additional questions that you may have about your individual situation.

 We understand that a new diagnosis of breast cancer can be overwhelming.
 Our team will be with you every step of the way, from creating a treatment plan, getting a second opinion, and what to expect after treatment–including breast reconstruction surgery.
 We will arrange your consultation quickly so you can get the information you need.

 Also, our team of breast cancer specialists will help you, and your family, make individualized treatment decisions.
 During this process, you will gain the knowledge and confidence to help manage your breast cancer and continue with routine activities of daily life.

 Your breast cancer specialist at Virginia Oncology Associates will work together with you to develop a breast cancer treatment plan that’s best for you based on your type of breast cancer, hormone receptors that are present, stage of your breast cancer and various other factors.
 Your treatment options may include: